2 Nights in Geneva

 Upon your arrival at Bern's main train station, a driver will pick you up and take you to your accommodations.

-Ascend to the Rose Garden on your first night in Bern, and you'll fall in love with the city.
-Just two hundred meters above the UNESCO-listed Old City, you'll find yourself in a captivating natural environment, with fantastic views of the city and the surrounding mountains.
-Guaranteed postcard shots!
-This public park offers 400 types of roses and irises, as well as 28 cultivars of rhododendrons and Japanese cherry trees.
-Hungry after the stroll?
-The Rosengaten restaurant awaits, with fine fare.
+The first thing to do in Bern is make your way to the Rose Garden, and you'll quickly fall in love with the city.
+Just 200m (656 feet) above the UNESCO-listed Old Town, you'll find yourself immersed in a beautiful natural setting with breathtaking views of the city and surrounding mountains—perfect for postcard-worthy photos.
+This public park is home to 400 varieties of roses and irises, as well as 28 cultivars of rhododendrons and Japanese cherry trees.
+After your stroll, satisfy your appetite at the Rosengarten restaurant, which offers a delightful selection of fine cuisine.

 Day 4